(A version of this article was published in September 2017)

 The confusion sets in when you are not activated under Title 10 or 32 but you are called up for a state-level mission by the governor specifically under state authority and state funding.
 This is the situation when your governor utilizes the Guard purely within the jurisdiction of a state-specific, state-managed mission, such as local control over a limited civil disturbance.
 We’ll call this “state call up” for purposes of this article.

-Active duty members of the National Guard, whether activated under Title 10 or 32, receive the same benefits and service credit as federal active duty servicemembers — technically, you are a federal employee, so to speak.
-You could retire after 20 years of service and receive immediate retired pay if you racked up 20 years of Title 10 or 32 duty.
+Active duty members of the National Guard, whether activated under Title 10 or 32 (in many cases for Title 32) receive the same benefits and service credit as federal active duty servicemembers — technically, you are a federal employee, so to speak.
 You receive all the benefits associated with holding an active duty ID card: education, leave, base privileges, and health care for you and your family while activated.

 For those on state call up, you receive pay, benefits, and retirement credit according to your state’s employment laws, policies, and programs.
 Federal laws, policies, and money do not apply.
 You are a state employee.

 To retire from the Guard with federal service benefits, you must earn a minimum of 20 “good years” of federal service credit.
 A “good year” is a minimum of 50 service points.
 Once you earn 20 creditable years of service, you can retire to the gray zone and await pay and benefits at age 60.
 If you don’t qualify for federal service retirement, you must qualify for your state’s retirement program.